What is the DFARS Specialty Metals Clause?

 - Nickel Alloys 400, 405 and K-500 (Monel® family of alloys)

 - Nickel Alloys 600, 601, 625, 718, & X-750 (Inconel® family of alloys)

 - Nickel Alloys B-2, C-22, C-276, & X (Hastelloy® family of alloys)

 - 28Cr-6Mo (ASTM F1537, BioDur® CCM Plus®)

-Note that DFARS doesn't apply to the copper alloys we sell.
+Note that DFARS doesn't apply to the copper or aluminum alloys we sell.
 It's a common practice of machine shops to include a "DFARS Required" statement on all purchase orders.
 If DFARS doesn't apply to the purchase, we may ask for an exception before the purchase order is accepted.

 M. Vincent & Associates Can Fulfill Your Requirement for DFARS Compliant metals.

 Our DFARS relevant alloys are melted in the United States, Germany, Sweden, France, Italy, Slovenia, and the United Kingdom.
 We do not purchase materials from China or other countries that are not on the list of qualifying countries.
 We feel that this insures that our customers get the best quality alloys.
 It means that when you buy from us, you can rest assured that you'll receive materials that won't come back to haunt you later.